wheresvic/canoo-radio/UI-browserify/readme.md

 # running

 ```
-npm run watch-js
-npm run watch-sass
+npm run all
 ```

-This will dist the combined `app.js` under the `public/dist/` folder and the `watch-sass` task will dist the `canooradio.css` to the dist folder as well.
+This will dist the combined `app.js` under the `public/dist/` folder and the `canooradio.css` to the dist folder as well.
+Changes to the `js` folder and the `sass` folder are watched via nodemon

 ```
 node canooradio.js